 The Risk Management Committee is responsible for the oversight of market, credit, liquidity, insurance, operational, technology, regulatory and compliance risks to manage the financial and reputational impact arising from these risks.
-It reviews the overall risk management philosophy, including, the risk profile, risk tolerance level, and risk and capital management strategy, guided by the overall corporate strategy and risk appetite approved by the Board.
+It reviews the overall risk management philosophy, including, the risk profile, risk tolerance level, and capital management strategy, guided by the overall risk appetite and corporate strategy approved by the Board.

 The Risk Management Committee performs its functions pursuant to its Board-approved terms of reference.
-Such terms of reference include the review and approval or endorsement of enterprise risk management frameworks, major policies, charters and strategies for effective risk management, investment management and asset-liability management.
-The terms of reference also include the review and approval of major risk management initiatives, and the approval of significant investment, property and other financial transactions that exceed the authorisation limits of the Management Committees that the Risk Management Committee oversees.
-Material investment-related activities and transactions are reviewed and approved by the Risk Management Committee and reported to the Board for information, endorsement or approval, as applicable.
+Such terms of reference include the review and approval or endorsement of enterprise risk management framework, major policies, charters and strategies for effective risk management, investment management and asset-liability management.
+The terms of reference also include the review and approval of major risk management initiatives.